What is consumer involvement?

 Consumer representatives come from vastly different backgrounds and experiences.
 Providing training equips consumers with research knowledge, and skills to provide meaningful input into research through their lived experiences.
 TOGA has developed training resources to build knowledge in thoracic cancers, clinical trials, research design and the provision of feedback on research documentation.

 You may also like to undertake free training offered by Telethon Kids Institute.
 There is an option for researchers on how to engage community representatives and there is an option for consumers to help understand research and the consumer representative role.
+Often referred to as a ‘capable consumer’, a key attribute of the consumer representative role is to look beyond personal experience and provide a broad consumer perspective.

 Alison Bolton is a consumer representative and midwife.
 When she was diagnosed at the age of 48 with NSCLC – ALK positive, she became involved with consumer advocacy and contribution.
 She has worked with LFA on raising awareness, lobbying parliament and working with local MP’s to increase understanding and support for lung (and rare) cancer.
 Alison has completed a Graduate Diploma in Public Health, introducing her to a professional role in clinical trials coordination in maternity care.
 Alison has undertaken consumer training courses provided by Cancer Qld, Health Consumers Qld and Cancer Australia, and completed a certification in Good Clinical Practice.
 Alison has firsthand experience of the ethics and governance system for clinical trial conduct, and in coordinating clinical trials within a hospital.
 Alison is a confident public speaker, but also takes the time to listen to lung cancer patients and their concerns, ensuring that she can represent the community.